tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 Another strategy is to use *unsaturated limbs*, of only 51 bits.
 5 limbs of 51 bits each aligns exactly with 255, which is convenient.
 There are several reasons to use unsaturated limbs.
-One of which is not having to rely on intrinsics like `adc`.
-Another is making montgomery multiplication more efficient, by requiring fewer registers.
+One is not having to rely on intrinsics like `adc`.
+Another is making Montgomery multiplication more efficient, by requiring fewer registers.
 Ultimately, I went with saturated limbs out of familiarity, and simplicity.
 Conversion to 64 bit limbs from bytes is a lot easier, for example.